Chupii37/Titan-Network/README.md

 Bandwidth: based on availability
 ## Register for a Titan Network Account
-Before running the node, you need to sign up for an account on Network3.
+Before running the node, you need to sign up for an account on Titan Network.
 You can sign up using the following link :

 [Register Titan Network](https://test1.titannet.io/intiveRegister?code=qnOIMD)